dasch-swiss/dsp-ui-lib/projects/dsp-ui/README.md

 ## Usage
 <!-- TODO: add the modules to app.modules and use them as usual  -->
 <!-- app.modules -->
-Add the desired modules from DSP-UI to the `app.module.ts`.
-At least `DspCoreModule` has to be imported!
+Add the desired modules from DSP-UI to the `app.module.ts`. `DspCoreModule` must be imported at the very minimum!

 ```typescript
 @NgModule({